Technologicat/unpythonic/macro_extras/README.md

        - If there are multiple names, **parentheses are mandatory**, due to the syntax of Python's ``with`` statement.
        - The body is technically a function; it gets its own ``cc``.
      - Basically everywhere else, ``cc`` points to the identity function - the default continuation just returns its arguments.
-   - Inside a function definition, ``with bind`` generates a tail call, terminating the function.
+   - Inside a ``def``, ``with bind`` generates a tail call, terminating the function.
 Any code the function needs to run after the ``with bind`` must be placed in the body of the ``with bind``.
 The return value of the function is the return value of the body.
    - At the top level, ``with bind`` generates a normal call.
 In this case is not possible to capture the return value of the body the first time it runs, because ``with`` is a statement.

 For more details and current limitations, see the docstring of ``unpythonic.syntax.continuations``.

-Notably, **lambdas are currently not supported**; they will not get the continuation treatment even in a ``with continuations`` block.
-Support for Python's builtin lambdas could be implemented, but making this combo well with ``multilambda`` is difficult.
+Notably, this does not currently combo with ``multilambda``.

 ### Is this useful?